ArizaData/Ariza-data-projects/README.md

 ## Project Background
 Zara, founded in 1974, is a global fashion retailer that designs, manufactures, and sells clothing and accessories worldwide through its stores, website, and mobile app.

-The Company has significant amounts of data on its product inventory(over 20000 products), how they are categorized and their sales performance.
-This project thoroughly analyzes and explores this data in order to uncover critical insights and help improve Zara's success in the retail/fashion industry.
+The Company has significant amounts of data on its sales, product categorizations, and promotional efforts that have been underutilized.
+This project thoroughly analyzes and explores this data in order to uncover critical insights that will help improve Zara's success in the retail/fashion industry.

 Insights and recommendations are provided on the following key areas: